keijiro/VJ04/README.md

 VJ04
 ====

-*VJ04* is an interactive visual software, which was originally made as the visuals for the live performance at Channel X.
+*VJ04* is an interactive software,which was originally made as visuals for the live performance at Channel X.

 ![Screenshot](http://keijiro.github.io/VJ04/Screenshot.png)